TechDocsStudio/biel-docs/docs/installation/mkdocs.md

 sidebar_label: MkDocs
 ---

-# Feedback widget for MkDocs
+# AI chatbot for MkDocs

 Here's a step-by-step guide to help you install Biel.ai in your MkDocs project.